New Ohio Review: History

 The first issue of New Ohio Review was published in the spring of 2007.
-In 2008 that first issue received both “Creative Best” and the Jury’s prize at the Columbus Design Awards.
-Later, in 2010, Writer’s Digest devoted a full-page feature to the journal.
-That same year, editor J. Allyn Rosser received the Ohioana Library Association’s James P. Barry Award for Editorial Excellence.
+In 2008 that first issue received both "Creative Best" and the Jury's prize at the Columbus Design Awards.
+Later, in 2010, Writer's Digest devoted a full-page feature to the journal.
+That same year, editor J. Allyn Rosser received the Ohioana Library Association's James P. Barry Award for Editorial Excellence.
 In 2011, New Ohio Review received a National Endowment for the Arts grant.
 From 2012 to 2015, the magazine was awarded Ohio Arts Council grants.
-In 2017, pieces from that year’s issues received 14 Pushcart Prize nominations; that same year, New Ohio Review received an OAC ArtStart grant.
+In 2017, pieces from that year's issues received 14 Pushcart Prize nominations; that same year, New Ohio Review received an OAC ArtStart grant.
 In 2019, New Ohio Review also received Pushcart Prize nominations and an Ohio Arts Council Sustainability Grant.

-New Ohio Review Contest
+Contest

 In addition to its regular output, New Ohio Review hosts an annual contest in which writers can submit their work for the chance to win a prize of $1000 in each genre.
-Winning submissions are published in the journal’s fall issue.
+Winning submissions are published in the journal's fall issue.
 Submissions are reviewed by outside judges.
 Judges for the contest have included Ann Beattie, Tony Hoagland, Phillip Lopate, Elena Passarello, and Colm Tóibín, among others.
 Winners have included Rachel Cochran, Julie Hanson, Christopher Kempf, Suzanne McConnell, Michael Pearce, and Leslie Rodd.

 Appearances in The Best American Series

-Poems and short stories in these collections were first published in the New Ohio Review.
+Poems and short stories in these collections were first published in New Ohio Review.